Code-Institute-Submissions/Gbemisola23-TIcTacToe_AugResubb/README.md

 * Icons from [Flaticon](fhttps://www.flaticon.com/)
 * Fonts from [https://fonts.google.com/]
-* Code was gotten from LoveMaths Project, Code Institute.
+* Some Code were adopted from LoveMaths Project, Code Institute.
-* Some code were  gotten from Web Dev Simplified, Siphiwo Julayi, Angle Brace on YouTube.
+* Html and Javascript code were  adopted from Web Dev Simplified, Siphiwo Julayi, Angle Brace on YouTube.